kishankumarsingh-aiml/merox-ai-mirror/README.md

 authentication, real-time camera interaction, fitness guidance, skin analysis,
 and upcoming AR-based virtual try-on features into a single intelligent platform.

-This project is developed using a *phase-based product development approach*,
+-This project is developed using a *phase-based product development approach*,
 similar to how real-world startups and scalable products are built.

 ---